TiBeN/CrontabManager/README.md

 - `sudo`, if you want to manage crontab of another user than runtime user without running into right issues (see below)

 ## Usage:
-The library is composed of three class:
+The library is composed of three classes:

 - `CrontabJob` is an entity class which represent a cron Job.
 - `CrontabRepository` is used to persist/retrieve your jobs.